Seagate/halon/hld/replication/replication-hld.md

 Steps                 & \begin{enumerate}[noitemsep,nolistsep]
                           \item Client calls \texttt{append} providing no hint.
-                          \item Ambassador submits request to one or more replicas according to some configurable policy.
+                          \item Ambassador submits request to one or more replicas, according to some configurable policy.
                           \item If acknowledgement not received within set timeout by ambassador, then go to 2. using different replicas.